 Powdery mildew is a fungal disease caused by Erysiphe cichoracearum.
 It is one of the most common diseases found in plants and afflicts not only flowers but vegetables and woody plants as well.

 The first indication of the disease is a white, powdery growth visible on the upper leaves.
 This white powder is made up of threads of fungal tissue (mycelium) and mats of asexual spores (condia).
 Infected young leaves become distorted and new growth may be stunted.
 Infected buds often fail to open.
 Leaves may wither and die.
 The disease is most prevalent in the spring and fall.

 Powdery Mildew Aster Control

 Powdery mildew fungal spores are easily transmitted via water and air movement.
-Infected plants do not need to be under stress or injured for this fungal disease to afflict them, and the infection process only takes between 3-7 days.
+Infected plants do not need to be under stress or injured for this fungal disease to afflict them, and the infection process only takes between three and seven days.

 The pathogen overwinters in infected plant debris and survives on weed hosts and other crops.
-Conditions fostering infection are a relative humidity greater than 95%, moderate temps of 68-85 F. (16-30 C.) and cloudy days.
+Conditions fostering infection are a relative humidity greater than 95%, moderate temps of 68 to 85 degrees F. (16-30 C.), and cloudy days.

 Keep an eye out for any signs of powdery mildew on asters.
 An epidemic can occur practically overnight, so it’s important to be vigilant.
 Remove any plant debris and dispose of any infected plants.
 Keep the areas surrounding the asters free from weeds and volunteer plants.